PGY2: Hematology/Oncology (UC Medical Center)

 • Physical and electronic access to the University of Cincinnati Health Sciences Library (adjacent to hospital)

-• Financial reimbursement for professional conferences
+• Financial reimbursement for professional conferences, as available

 • Advanced Cardiac Life Support certification